storm-enroute/storm-enroute.github.io/macrogl/download.md

 ---

+## SBT

+We recommend that you use SBT for your projects.
+In this case, you can include MacroGL as a dependency as follows:

+    libraryDependencies ++= Seq(
+      "com.storm-enroute" % "macrogl_2.10" % "0.3")

-Snapshot released regularly on Sonatype:
+The snapshot is released regularly on Sonatype:

     resolvers ++= Seq(
       "Sonatype OSS Snapshots" at